phdata/retirement-age/README.md

 databases: // list of databases
   - name: database1 // name of database
     tables: // list of tables
-      - name: fact1 // REQUIRED name of table (required)
+      - name: fact1 // REQUIRED name of table
         storage_type: parquet // REQUIRED type of storage (currently only supports non-kudu Hive/Impala tables)
         expiration_column: col1 // REQUIRED Date column to compare for record removal.
 This can be a Date, Timestamp, Unix time seconds and Unix time milliseconds, and String
         expiration_days: 100 // REQUIRED number of days from the date in `expiration_column` that the record will be removed